Your guide to enrolment and induction

 Further details about making a payment

 You can check when your fees are due and how much they are through the 'Money' tile on UDo - Select 'Make a payment or set up a recurring card payment' and then log into 'Student Account Summary'.
-From there you can make a payment online or set up a recurring payment.
+From there, you can make a payment online or set up a recurring payment.

 New students

 Once you have enrolled online, made any relevant payment and completed the University Induction module online, your enrolment may be confirmed remotely.
+In addition to the above, you will need to do the following before your enrolment can be confirmed:

-You can also visit the Enrolment Hub for support on campus during the Welcome period should you require any support with your online enrolment, making a payment, the Right to Study checks and to have your enrolment confirmed in person.
+You can also visit the Enrolment Hub for support on campus during the Welcome period, should you require any support with your online enrolment, making a payment, the Right to Study checks and to have your enrolment confirmed in person.

 Returning students